 The Student Teaching Internship is a supervised experience in two levels.
 Work with either high incidence or low incidence special needs populations in school settings that serve special needs students from age 3 through 21 for a 16-week semester under the guidance of a classroom cooperating teacher and University supervisor.
-Candidates must meet the requirements for Transition Point Two: Admission to the Student Teaching Internship Semester to begin the Internship.
-Subsequently, candidates must meet the requirements for Transition Point Three: Completion of the Student Teaching Internship and attendance at scheduled seminars.
+Prerequisite: Acceptance to the Internship Professional Semester.
 Fee: Required.